 The rules are only different if you’re not a German resident; in this case, you’ll still need to pay income tax, but only on the income you earn in Germany.

 Who is exempt from income tax in Germany?

-For instance, some disabled people can get things like car tax reduction, state care allowances and special protection against dismissal – this will all work to help reduce their tax bill.
+For instance, some disabled people can get things like car tax reductions, state care allowances, and special protection against dismissal.
+This all works to help reduce their tax bill.

 Earnings subject to income tax in Germany

 Any income from the following categories counts as taxable income:

 - Employed income, as well as compensation from past employment

 - Business income

 - Immovable property and certain tangible movable property

 - Gains from private transactions, alimony, or annuities